dinodeep/15418-Project-Miracle-Gro/README.md

 As was expected, combining all three methods of parallelism resulted in the best performance.
 We saw a 21.42$\times$ speedup from from 2.0942 seconds for the original sequential implementation to 0.0978 seconds for the fully parallelized implementation using an 8-core machine.
 A more specific breakdown of the speedup can be found below.

 - Best Single-Threaded Sequential Implementation: speedup is 1.0 $\times$
-- Forest Parallelism: speedup is 5.84$\times$
+- Forest Parallelism: speedup is 5.84 $\times$
-- Forest and Tree Parallelism: speedup is 6.56$\times$
+- Forest and Tree Parallelism: speedup is 6.56 $\times$
-- Forest, Tree, and Node Parallelism: speedup is 21.42$\times$
+- Forest, Tree, and Node Parallelism: speedup is 21.42 $\times$

-**Examining Problem Size
+## Examining Problem Size

 With our final parallel implementation, we then wanted to look at the difference in speedup that we were able to achieve based on the size of the problem.
 In this case the size of the task is proportional to the number of decision trees in the random forest.
 For the final experiment, we trained the original sequential implementation from the proposal as well as our final parallel implementation with several different forest sizes to determine whether the speedup would be different for different problem sizes.
 The result of these tests are shown below.